Case law · Section 13

 That is the only date the calculator will propose.
 It will never suggest a date that falls mid-period.
 The Form 4A it generates will always comply with Section 13(2)(a) on the alignment point.

 This is one of four failure modes Noticr checks automatically.
-The others are the 53-week rule, the notice period length (which changed to two months under the Renters' Rights Act 2025), and the 12-month interval since the last valid increase.
+The others are the 53-week rule, the notice period length (which changed to two months under the Renters' Rights Act 2025), and the requirement that at least 52 weeks have passed since the last increase took effect.

 Generate a Section 13 notice with correct datesRelated guides